tpolischuk/Reaktiv-Test-Plugin/readme.md

 The employee list is automatically generated from a remote JSON file.

-Upon a successful visit, an entry is maid in a custom post type called 'Visitor Log'.
+Upon a successful visit, an entry is made in a custom post type called 'Visitor Log'.

 ## Screenshot